ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

    * When an index is already defined but the server fails to open its index data file from disk, or if this file is corrupted,
      then the server will mark the index as _Faulty_, indicating that something is wrong with this index data files.

+   * If the issue with the index's data file is resolved, you can click **'Open Index'** (label **'3'** in above figure),
+     so that the index is processed again.

-   * A possible solution is to reset the index - restart the indexing process from scratch,
+   * A possible solution is to **reset** the index - restart the indexing process from scratch,
      so that new data files for the index are created, replacing the corrupted ones.

 **Note**: A detailed errors list can be found in [Index Errors View](../../../todo-update-later).
 {PANEL/}